Should You Paint Your Ceiling a Color? See When to Say Yes

 Now for the downside of painting your ceiling.

-- Difficult to DIY -If you are painting the ceiling yourself, it can be a neck breaker.
+- Difficult to DIY -If you are painting the ceiling yourself, it can be a neck breaker unless you have the right tools.
 Rolling for an hour with you head back is painful.

-- Expensive -If you’re hiring someone else paint your room, the ceiling is an added expense.
+- Expensive -If you’re hiring professional painters, the ceiling is an added expense.

-- Makes Ceiling Feel Closer – If you have high ceilings, painting the ceiling the same color can make them feel lower.
-If you have high ceilings, this is a good feature, so keeping the ceiling light colored makes the room feel brighter and more open (less cozy).
+- Makes Ceiling Feel Closer – If you have high ceilings, painting the ceiling the same color as the walls can make them feel lower.
+If you have high ceilings, this is a good feature, so keeping the ceiling a light color makes the room feel brighter and more open (less cozy).

-- May Be Bad For Resale – You might notice if you’re looking at houses for sale that NONE have painted ceilings.
-Unless the buyer loves your color palette, a painted ceiling won’t be a selling feature.
+- May Be Bad For Resale – You might notice if you’re looking at houses for sale that NONE have the ceilings painted different colors other than bright white.
+Unless the buyer loves your color palette, the best thing for resale is to keep the celings white.
+A painted ceiling won’t be a selling feature.

 Should Ceiling Paint Be Flat?